ibrahimovnijat/Real-Time-3D-reconstruction-with-Kimera-VIO/README.md

 D435 has two stereo cameras with IR projector and RGB camera.
 Certain models (such as D435i) also have a built-in IMU.

 Intel provides SDK for RealSense cameras, which can be downloaded [here](https://dev.intelrealsense.com/docs/compiling-librealsense-for-linux-ubuntu-guide?_ga=2.206885459.1336921430.1660882175-773886595.1660882175).
-The original page provides step by step instructions to download the SDK for all Operating Systems.
-It also allows to install a RealSense Viewer application, which allows to connect to camera via USB.
-You can set parameteres, stream, take images and even update the camera firmware.
-Additionally, all available drivers for all realsense camera can be found [here](https://dev.intelrealsense.com/docs/firmware-updates).
+The original page provides step by step instructions how to download the SDK for all Operating Systems.
+It installs RealSense Viewer application, which allows to connect to camera via USB.
+You can set parameters, stream, take images and update the camera firmware using the application.
+Additionally, all available drivers for all RealSense cameras can be found [here](https://dev.intelrealsense.com/docs/firmware-updates).

-Nice thing is RelSense cameras have a [ROS wrapper](https://github.com/IntelRealSense/realsense-ros) which makes it easier to integrate easier use to with Kimera.
+Nice thing is this camera have a [ROS wrapper](https://github.com/IntelRealSense/realsense-ros) which makes it easy to integrate with Kimera.

 #### Install realsense-ros